luloxi/Feet2Walk/README.md

 ## Economic variables

 - $FEET token price: Exponentially increasing at first, flattening out later.
-- Walk NFT price: 2 $FEET (it just takes to $FEET to go for a Walk)
+- Walk NFT price: 2 $FEET (it just takes two $FEET to go for a Walk)
 - Walk NFT decreasing power: Increasing by less at first, and more later, to encourage holding.

 ## Original idea notes